Glued To My Crafts

 • Finally – and carefully – press your finished paper straws inside the mason jar/inside the styrofoam so they stand nicely.
 Adjust as needed.

-• Then display your mason jar fishbowl as is or add other embellishments {like small seashells or sequins} to the bottom for added flair!
+• Then display your mason jar fish bowl as is or add other embellishments {like small seashells or sequins} to the bottom for added flair!

 Mason Jar Fishbowl w/Thumbprint Fish - Kid Craft

-We also have a paper plate fishbowl craft that is pretty popular on Glued To My Crafts!
-Be sure to check it out and pair it along with today’s mason jar fishbowl tutorial – hint hint!
+We also have a paper plate fish bowl craft that is pretty popular on Glued To My Crafts!
+Be sure to check it out and pair it along with today’s fish bowl mason jar tutorial – hint hint!

-Mason Jar Fishbowl w/Thumbprint Fish
+Mason Jar Fish Bowl w/Thumbprint Fish Craft Idea

 • Large Mason Jar